josfam/storylinesetal/README.md

 ---

-Have fun creating stories with other people, one line at a time, literally.
+Have fun creating constantly evolving stories with other people, one line at a time, literally.